 livequery.manage CREATE, READ

 Get relevant endpoint events of a watchlist hit.
-This is very resource intensive for CBC and should be used sparingly
+This is very resource intensive for Carbon Black Cloud and should be used sparingly.

 org.search.events READ